הַמָּקוֹם יְרַחֵם עֲלֵיהֶם וְיוֹצִיאֵם מִצָּרָה לִרְוָחָה וּמֵאֲפֵלָה לְאוֹרָה וּמִשִּׁעְבּוּד לִגְאֻלָּה

 Orot’s Mission

-To provide a space of light and healing for survivors of the October 7th Nova Festival Massacre.
+To provide a space of light and healing for survivors of the October 7th.

-What: A weeklong retreat in February in Camp Ramah Ojai for 120 Nova survivors, accompanied by a team of therapists from Israel.
-The week was filled with community, therapy, meditation, yoga, nature, outdoor activities, therapy animals, music, movement, delicious food, music including musical event with Koulalam, and connection with one another.
+What: Retreats for survivors of October.
+In February, 120 Nova survivors were brought to CA for a week of healing, community, therapy, meditation, yoga, nature, outdoor activities, therapy animals, music, movement, delicious food, music including musical event with Koulalam, and connection with one another.
 So many survivors came alone, crushed by pain, guilt, and trauma, and left with over 100 new brothers and sisters with whom they could begin their healing.

 Why: When therapists surveyed survivors of the Nova Festival asking what they needed most, the response was: a desperate break; to find community; an opportunity to be in a safe setting, meet people who understood their tragic experiences, and start to heal.

-How: A group of passionate American leaders, along with Israeli Organization Tikvah Umarpeh and trauma specialists, came together to create the Orot Healing Retreat.
+How: A group of passionate American leaders came together to create the Orot Healing Retreat.
 At Orot, survivors could find a community with whom they could process their experiences.
 They remembered what it felt like to be safe and surrounded by love.
 They began to reclaim who they were, including their pre-10/7 hopes and dreams.

 • “Being able to feel safe with other people is probably the single most important aspect of mental health; safe connections are fundamental to meaningful and satisfying lives.”